andre-sequeira10/HPC-Quantum/part2_statevector_simulation_on_hpc.md

 - Each compute core can handle one thread, resulting in a total of 128 threads per node.
 - Each node has 256GB RAM.
 Therefore the partition has 128TB of RAM in total.

->From Table 1 we see that a single x86 compute node can efficiently store and safely manipulate quantum states up to 33 qubits ( $16 \times 2^{33}=128$ GiB - conservative safe capacity per node that leaves room for workspace and OS).
+>From Table 1 we see that a single x86 compute node can efficiently store and safely manipulate quantum states up to 33 qubits ($16 \times 2^{33}=128$ GiB).
 For larger quantum states, we need to distribute the state across multiple nodes (see Section 3).

 How can we schedule the number of threads on a single-node as a function of the number of qubits?